Heretic (video game): Development

 Heretic was developed by Raven Software with assistance by publisher id Software, the latter of which had recently pioneered the first-person shooter genre with Wolfenstein 3D and Doom.
 According to Brian Raffel, the game's director and vice-president of Raven at the time, the developer first came to id's attention with the release of its debut title Black Crypt.
 Id had provided Raven with a modified Wolfenstein 3D engine for its next project ShadowCaster and were impressed by the final result.
 John Romero first proposed Heretic as a medieval themed Doom-like title to the wider id team around November 1993, and Raven signed on shortly afterwards.
 Raffel considered himself and his colleagues as typical D&D fans and initially drafted the game with role-playing elements, but id did not want the group to vary too much from the Doom format.
-John Carmack is quoted as saying "do it like Doom, and add the fantasy flavor."
-The project required significant investment on the part of id, as they also bought additional NeXTSTEP workstations for Raven so they could use the new Doom engine.
-Romero visited the studio in January, but the game was held up in the early stages by a new co-owner at Raven who wished to renegotiate the terms.
-A set of final negotiations at id in Dallas finalised the contract, and work was able to proceed.
+They then took instruction from id programmer John Carmack to simply "do it like Doom, and add the fantasy flavor."

 Heretic began development in March 1994 with Ben Gokey as lead programmer and a rough storyline penned by Michael Raymond-Judy that was finalized by id.
 John Romero served as executive producer.
 He recalled visiting the team at Raven, bringing them several Intel-based Epson NeXT computers, and teaching them how to use id's tools and engine.
 Major additions to the engine for graphics and gameplay included an expendable inventory system; the ability to look up, look down, and fly; water and wind effects on the player character's movement; and improved audio for both ambient and localized sound.
 Assistant programmer Chris Rhinehart was responsible for adding the flight mechanic, which Raffel described as a "happy accident".
 The director explained, "Chris came up with the idea of moving the horizon line just up and down.
 It wasn't a real calculation of flying, it was a hack...
 That was such a big event for us, and that gave us our unique flavor."
 Romero visited the studio in late 1994 for finaling and to set up the DWANGO client that would allow online play.

 The cover art was illustrated by Gerald Brom, who had previously produced Dungeons & Dragons material, as well as the box for the recently released Doom II.